gamernetwork/ads-toolkit/takeover_template_2018/readme.md

 on load (animations, display etc).
 This also means we can do some cross-iframe animations!
 * A few different classes for each site (eg 1260x250-leaderboard).
 * Some updated site-specific rules.
+* A reliable window focus / blur function for preventing animation queing and reducing performance load when the tab is not active.